 Mr. Tam is also responsible for heading the Board and ensures that all Directors receive sufficient relevant information on financial and non-financial matters to enable them to participate actively in the Board's decision-making process.
 Although the appointment of Mr. Tam as Executive Chairman and Chief Executive Officer of the Company is a deviation from Provision 3.1 of the Code, the Board is of the opinion that such appointments do not affect the effective running and accountability of the Board.
-The independent non-executive directors comprise half of the Board.
-Although this is a deviation from Provision 2.2 and Provision 2.3 of the Code as the Chairman is not independent, the Board is of the opinion that they bring objective and independent judgment to the decision-making processes of the Board and provide an adequate check and balance for the executive directors, ensuring an appropriate balance of power between the Board and Management.
-Furthermore, after the AGM to be held on 16 June 2020, the independent non-executive directors will comprise a majority of the Board in compliance with the Code.
+In compliance with Provision 2.2 and Provision 2.3 of the Code, the independent non-executive directors comprise a majority of the Board, and they bring objective and independent judgment to the decision-making processes of the Board and provide an adequate check and balance for the executive directors, ensuring an appropriate balance of power between the Board and Management.